turris-cz/user-docs/docs/basics/common_errors.md

 installed correct kernel module and firmware and that your device is supported by the kernel available in our releases.
 If all of that is true, you can try to ask for help with debugging it on our [forum](https://forum.turris.cz).

+## Turris MOX not booting over the network

+Make sure that your Turris MOX does not contain any media to boot from.
+Also make sure that your other router has _MOX netboot_ package list enabled in _Updater_ tab in Foris.
+Last but not least, booting over the network works only via the Ethernet connector on MOX A and after the first boot, only with the router it is paired with.
+Pairing is lost on factory reset of controlling router.
+To make sure your MOX is not paired with already, use [Factory reset](../hw/mox/rescue_modes.md#rollback-to-factory-reset).